minishrink/trash/proof.md

 ## Proof:

-We define JACK as a category `Cat(J)`, whose objects are the many souls he has devoured in his quest for mathematical nirvana.
+We redefine JACK as a category `Cat(J)`, whose objects are the many souls he has devoured in his quest for mathematical nirvana.

 The algebra of the Octonions **O** is a vector space of dimension 8 over **R**.
 Moreover, `8 * 3 = 24`.
 We could end the proof here but had to hit a minimum word count to be accepted into *Nature*.

 Let F be a functor between JACK and **O**.
 **O** is also the fifteenth letter of the alphabet, so we look to JACK's formative years.

-Following a deep dive into his previous social media reveals JACK was only capable of understanding life through Minecraft constructions.
+Following a deep dive into his previous social media reveals JACK's history of communicating solely throughout Minecraft constructs

-We must then construct a finite state automaton to accept the language encoded into his psyche, given below:
+We must then construct a Minecraft automaton to present the morphisms of Cat(J):
 <details>
 <summary>
-Automaton of scholarly states, or **ASS**
+Automaton of scholarly states, or ASS
 </summary>
 <img title="omnomchomsky" alt="i read graphviz documentation for this" src="graph.svg">